m-tyler/vscode-ibmi-hawkeye/README.md

 * DSPJOBEXP
 * DSPJOBIMP
 * Add top tree level indicating the Hawkeye command used.
-* Add ability to add to search results.
+* Add ability to add to search within results.
 * Add right click options to the search results

 ## PICS